-In my life, I have met many people who are not famous; in fact, I never see their name in print.
-Some of them are in my church, but their names are not even on committees, but they are there to help regardless of how lowly the task.
+In my life, I have met many people who are not famous, in fact, I never see their name in print.
+Some of them are in my church, but their names are not even on committees, but they are there to help.
+In our church, we have people who are never mentioned by name, but when something needs to be done, regardless of how lowly the task, they are there to help.
 They don't want their name known on this earth, but they know it will be in the Great Book.
 They are not doing their deeds to earn salvation; they are assured of their salvation, so they help others.
 What a paradox.

-There are groups of women who have been organized over many years called Dorcas Societies.
+There are groups of women who have been organized over the years called Dorcas Societies.
 Their purpose is to serve humanitarian ideals, engage in various relief activities and their sole purpose is to show God's love to others and lead their lives the way they think God wants them to live.
 Dorcas is still having an influence today.
 Wouldn't it be wonderful if our influence to win others for Christ is felt after we are with our Heavenly Father?

-Praver: Our Father, thank You for all the people that have dared to witness for You to us.
+Prayer: Our Father, thank You for all the people that have dared to witness for You to us.
 Sometimes, we don't say Thank You to them, and sometimes we don't even realize their influence until it is too late to say Thank You, but through Your love, they have helped us to know that Your grace will save us and that we cannot earn it.
 Thank You for that wonderful gift, the gift of Eternal Life.
 Help us to spread the good news to others.
 Help us to be like Dorcas and show Your love by the way we live and the words we speak.
 Amen.

-- 1. Do you know someone like Dorcas? - 2.
-What made her special?
+- 1. Do you know someone like Dorcas?

+- 2. What made her special?
 Her love?
 Her talent for sewing?
+Her witness?

-Her witness? - 3.
-How can we be like Dorcas? - 4.
-All of us have been given talents.
+- 3. How can we be like Dorcas?

+- 4. All of us have been given talents.
 What talents do you have that you can share?

+- © Gail Kennedy Keffer